grownjs/grown/README.md

 });
 ```

-&mdash; Emit event to its listeners
+&mdash; Emit event to its listeners:

 `$.emit(evt[, ...])`